 About post-16 options

-All young people in England have to continue in some form of post-16 education or training.
+All young people in the UK are able to access some form of post-16 education or training.
 They can:

 - study full-time in a school sixth form, at a college or with a training provider

 - work or volunteer while studying or training part-time

 There’s a range of academic and vocational post-16 pathways and lots of courses and qualifications to choose from.
 Some will be familiar — like A levels, Highers, or NVQs — but others may be completely new.

 For some students this is the ideal next step and there’s a lot to choose from.
 For those not quite ready for an apprenticeship or work, there are new traineeships.
 There's also the option to work and study part-time.

 - All students, in the UK, going into post-16 education or training will be offered a study programme by their school or college — whether they're doing academic or vocational study.

 - Supported internships are study programmes for young people aged 16 — 24 with learning difficulties or impairments who want to get a job and need extra support to do this.

 Schools and colleges in the UK provide careers information and guidance.
 For further research, try:

 - England – National Careers Service